tcloma/Hover-Note/README.md

 - A dynamic "note Screen" that only displays an individual note
 - A sidebar that displays all collections and their contained notes
 - User signup and login to keep track of notes
+- Status bar at the bottom to keep track of word count

 #### DONT KNOW:
 - Text area that parses markdown
 - Making notes appear on desktop in small note-sized windows
 - Be able to select which / how many notes appear
 - Lock/unlock button for editing when on 'Note Screen'
+- Make notes comform to grid in 'folder screen'
+- Make notes resizable

 <br />